criminexus/criminexus.github.io/index.md

 # Resilience of Criminogenic systems during COVID-19

-Our main purpose is to support police forces in adapting their strategies during the COVID crisis.
-Our recommendations are based on a social-ecological resilience framework, and sophisticated data analysis tools used to understand:
+Our team support police forces in adapting their strategies during the COVID crisis.
+The approach underpinning our work is based on a social-ecological resilience framework and state-of-the-art analysis tools.
+Our evidence-based recommendations address very practical points, including:
 - [x] how crime is evolving during the COVID-19 crisis,
 - [x] what problem police should focus on,
 - [x] where police presence should be concentrated.